Hastronaut/CUMCM2023/README.md

 It is basically a multi-objective optimization problem, and based on a background of Heliostat Field Design.

+Contibutors:
-Contibutors: Yuhang Huang, Boyi Yang, Weihan Xue Shanghai Jiao Tong University,School of Mathemedical Sciences
+Yuhang Huang, Boyi Yang, Weihan Xue;

+(Shanghai Jiao Tong University,School of Mathemedical Sciences)